Chestnuts Health Benefits

 Read Also: Health Benefits Of Water Chestnuts

-Chestnuts have one of the highest content of dietary fiber in the world of “nuts”, which means that they are powerful allies in any gastrointestinal struggle.
-Dietary fiber helps stimulate peristaltic motion in the intestines, thus regulating your bowel movements and preventing inflammation and discomfort.
-Dietary fiber can also help optimize the absorption of nutrients, which means getting more out of the food you eat and a better overall nutrient profile.
+Chestnuts have one of the highest content of dietary fibre in the world of “nuts”, which means that they are powerful allies in any gastrointestinal struggle.
+Dietary fibre helps stimulate peristaltic motion in the intestines, thus regulating your bowel movements and preventing inflammation and discomfort.
+Dietary fibre can also help optimize the absorption of nutrients, which means getting more out of the food you eat and a better overall nutrient profile.

 Brain function and cognition are improved in a number of ways through the consumption of chestnuts.
 First of all, these nuts are rich in the B family vitamins (e.g., folate, riboflavin, thiamine) which are directly linked to proper neurological development and function.
 Furthermore, the potassium found in chestnuts can increase blood flow to the brain and promote good nervous system health, thus increasing concentration, retention, and memory.